-So, what can we do to face all this?
+So, what can we do to face all this necessary complexity?

-weppy provides two facilities to track and debug errors on your application: a debugger for your development process, and a simple logging configuration for the production.
+weppy provides two facilities to track and debug errors on your application: a debugger for your development process, and a simple logging configuration for your production environment.

-App.debug attribute, weppy will use its internal debugger when an exception occurs to show you some useful informations.
-Asking yourself what you will see?
+weppy will use its internal debugger when an exception occurs to show you

 The debug page contains three sections:

-The difference between the two tracebacks is quite obvious: the first is filtered only on your application code, while the second contains the complete trace of what happened – including the framework components, libraries and so on.
+The difference between the two tracebacks is straightforward: the first is filtered only on your application code, while the second contains the complete trace of what happened—including the framework components, libraries, and so on.

-The third section of the debugger page is called frames and can be quite useful to inspect what happened during an exception:
+The third section of the debugger page is called frames and inspecting it can tell you a lot about what happened during an exception.

-As you can see, for every step of the full traceback, weppy collects – when is possible – all the variables contents and reports them like in the above screen.
+As you can see, for every step of the full traceback, weppy collects— when is possible—all the variables' contents and reports them as shown in the above screen.

-pass in a template file, can be impossible to show you the statement which is not passed.
+in a template file, it can be impossible to show you the statement

 But how does weppy logging works?

-It uses the standard python logging module, and provides a shortcut to use it with the
+It uses the standard Python logging module, and provides a shortcut

 log attribute of your